 In the spring term, pupils have a career conversation with their teacher.

-In KS2, Curriculum Passports drive the curriculum.
-Pupils engage in extensive opportunities to explore careers through real life experiences and qualifications.
+In KS2, pupils engage in extensive opportunities to explore careers through real life experiences and qualifications.
 Pupils work with a range of external partners, including - Arup, BMW, AkzoNobel, Wild About Adventure and the Challenger Space Centre.
 Pupils explore routes to success through University visits, talking to staff undertaking apprenticeships and by engaging in specialist training.

 Through after school clubs, pupils undertake external qualifications such as the CREST award, Arts Award, first aid, the John Muir award and young leaders to build their CVs.